CS4790F17/ArcFlashCalculator/README.md

 To run this project on a local machine you will need Visual Studio 2017 and a modern web browser.

 ## Usage

+### User Usage
 To utilize this application the user will begin at the homepage where they will acknowledge a safety warning and be presented with a series of options for calculations as well as information about the application itself.
 After selecting one of the calculation options (60Hz Power, DC, Capacitor, Battery, Sub-RF (1Hz-3kHz)) where the user will be prompted to enter various values regarding the system and the environment.
 Upon entering these values the user will be shown various safety calculations regarding the operation as well as charts and tables showing safety information based upon the user's information.
 They will also recieve the recommended PPE for the operation as well.

 ### Admin Usage
 A special feature of this Arc Flash Calculator is the reporting capabilities that are made available to members with a admin login.
+Upon selecting the "Admin Login" button in the top right section of the navigation bar the user will have the option of logging in to an admin console.
+There are two levels of administrators for this application.
+A "Super" admin who will have account management rights for all of the accounts as well as reporting rights and then standard admin accounts that will be only have access to the reporting features.
+The reporting features that are available will allow the admin users to track the IP addresses of users that visit the site to determine where the usage is focused, see what values the users have been inputting for their calculations and what their results were.
+This will assist the application administrators and developers in determining the usage patterns for future updates of the Arc Flash Calculator application.

 ## Built With
 * [ASP.NET](https://www.asp.net/) - The Web Framework